asosnovsky/pdfmajor/README.md

 </tr>
 </table>

-PDF-Major is a fork of `PDFMiner.six`.
+PDF-Major is a <u>completed re-write</u> of `PDFMiner.six`.
 It is meant to be a more light-weight implementation that makes fewer assumptions on the data.
 The ultimate goal of this project is to provide a simpler, faster and more functional library that both casual and low-level developers could build upon.

 ## Documentation